Croton capitatus

-Croton capitatus, known as the hogwort or woolly croton or goatweed, is an annual plant with erect, branched stems, densely covered with light brown, wooly hairs that give it a whitish appearance.
+Croton capitatus, known as the hogwort, woolly croton, or goatweed, is an annual plant with erect, branched stems, densely covered with light brown, wooly hairs that give it a whitish appearance.
 It grows in dry, open areas, especially sandy and rocky soils.
-It is distributed across the southern United States, and elsewhere.
+It is distributed across the eastern United States.
+Hogwort is a host plant for the goatweed leafwing butterfly (Anaea andria).

-Hogwort contains croton oil, a powerful laxative.

 In fiction

 British author J. K. Rowling did not deliberately name the Hogwarts School of Witchcraft and Wizardry from her Harry Potter series of books after the hogwort.
 It was only after the books were published, when a friend reminded her of seeing the plant in the Kew Gardens many years beforehand, that Rowling speculated that the name had remained in her subconscious ever since.